heikotopol/heikotopol.github.io/_pages/portfolio.md

 ![Degradation](/images/Fig1turnedaNEW.png)
 -->

-* **Different Natural Configurations and Arrangement of the Constituents**: The natural configuration of the constitutens may differ, for example, because the fiber may posses a certain pre-stretched, or because the fiber are limp and they need to be extended until they fully bear tensile forces.
-The assumption of perfectly parallel fibers is an idealization, which is applied in various modeling work.
-If this idealization cannot be applied, then techiques such the _angular integration method_ or _structure tensor_ based methods are used in the modeling.
-The effect of fiber pre-stretch and fiber dispersion on the initiaion of bulging has been studied in [Topol et al. (2022b)](https://doi.org/10.1007/s10665-021-10123-5).
+* **Different Natural Configurations and Arrangement of the Constituents**: The natural configuration of the constituents may differ, for example, because the fiber may possess a certain pre-stretched, or because the fiber is limp and they need to be extended until they fully bear tensile forces.
+The assumption of perfectly parallel fibers is an idealization, which is applied in various modeling works.
+If this idealization cannot be applied, then techniques such as the angular integration method or structure tensor-based methods are used in the modeling.
+The effect of fiber pre-stretch and fiber dispersion on the initiation of bulging has been studied by [Topol et al. (2022b)](https://doi.org/10.1007/s10665-021-10123-5).

 <!---
 -->